valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 python3 ZLK_state_classifier.py
 ```

-Place the script in a directory containing the required input files and run it directly.
+Place the script in a directory containing the required input files (res_arg_#) and run it directly.
 Output plots and a results.txt file will be generated automatically.